Bullying and cyber bullying

-If the matter cannot be directly resolved or direct action has been unsuccessful, ask the relevant Faculty/School or Administration services Complaints Contact for advice about lodging a formal complaint.
-To make a complaint you will need to download a complaint form from the Student concerns and complaints webpage.
+If the matter cannot be directly resolved or direct action has been unsuccessful, you can lodge a formal complaint.
+See Student concerns and complaints.

 Deakin University will ensure that all complaints of bullying and cyber-bullying are treated in a sensitive, fair, and timely manner; that privacy and confidentiality of all parties is respected; and that people involved in all aspects of the resolution of complaints are protected from victimisation.